Texas A&M University Corps of Cadets: Modern corps

-Today, the Cadet Corps is a coeducational institution, and thirty-seven of its forty-four "outfits" are gender-integrated.
+Today, the Cadet Corps is a coeducational institution, and all but eight of its units are gender-integrated.
 Over 2,500 students, including over 300 women are members of the Corps, and, although this is only a small percentage of the overall student population, the Corps remains a highly visible presence on campus, a reminder of the school's origins as an all-male military college.
-Cadets are active in many campus organizations and are renowned for their school spirit, often called "Keepers of the Spirit."
+Cadets are active in many campus organizations and are renowned for their school spirit and have the moniker "Keepers of the Spirit".

-All military branches are represented in the organization of the Cadet Corps today.
-It is now composed of three Air Force Wings, three Army Brigades, and three Navy and Marine Regiments, as well as The Fightin' Texas Aggie Band whose members may be affiliated with any military branch.
+All military branches are represented in the organization of the Cadet Corps and is composed of an Air Force/Space Force Wing, an Army Brigade, a Navy/Marine Regiment, as well as The Fightin' Texas Aggie Band whose members may be affiliated with any military branch.

-In December 2018, the Corps of Cadets had the honor, and distinction, of saying their final farewell and salute to George H. W. Bush, the 41st President of the United States of America, as he was laid to rest alongside the late First Lady Barbara Bush and their daughter Robin at the George Bush Presidential Library on the Texas A&M campus.
+In December 2018, the Corps of Cadets had the honor, and distinction, of saying their final farewell and salute to George H. W. Bush, the 41st president of the United States of America, as he was laid to rest alongside the late first lady Barbara Bush and their daughter Robin at the George Bush Presidential Library on the Texas A&M campus.

-In 2011, there was the largest freshman class since 1987.

-In the fall of 2013, the corps established a Career Readiness (CR) chain to help prepare cadets for their post-graduation transition into the work force.

-On 28 April 2022, the campaign "March to 3,000" was launched to grow the Corps of Cadets to 3,000 members from around 2,143 in the fall 2021.
-For the 2023-2024, a reversion to the battalion/group structure for "minor units" was implemented, with there being one major unit per branch of service.
+In April 2022, the campaign "March to 3,000" was launched to grow the Corps of Cadets to 3,000 members from around 2,143 in the fall 2021.

+Organization

+Office of the commandant

+The commandant is the head of the School of Military Science.
+Along with his chief of staff and assistant commandants, they provide administrative and professional leadership for the Corps.
+Organizationally, the ROTC units are organized under the commandant led by a representative of each of the military branches: the professor of military science (Army ROTC), the professor of naval science (Navy and Marine Corps ROTC), and the professor of aerospace studies (Air Force and Space Force ROTC).